Mains Hook-up Cable Considerations and your Charger.

 We recently purchased a 25metre Caravan mains hook-up that was described as 16amp Caravan/Motorhome cable.
 The cable is 16amp cable but it has 1.5mm cores, not the 2.5mm (25amp) specified by BS7671 so is not suitable for Motorhomes/Caravans.

-If the charger is in full flow, subtract it's 7 amps from the 14amps available to leave just enough power for the water heater and zero for the space heater, let alone the other 240v items.
+If the charger is a high power 30Amp output unit (about 6 amps in 240v terms) in full flow, subtract it's 6 amps from the 14amps available to leave just enough power for the Fridge and zero for the space heater, let alone the other 240v items.

-If you happen to be at a site with only 8/10amp available, you might find that the charger takes so much that the site bollard trips out when you switch on a light!
+If you happen to be at a site with only 8/10amp available, you might find that the charger takes so much that the site bollard trips out when you switch on a 240v 60w lamp!

 If you do have a high capacity charger it might be worthwhile turning it off when you require the amps for other things then back on at night.